2004 Texas Tech Red Raiders football team

 The 2004 Texas Tech Red Raiders football team represented Texas Tech University as a member of the Big 12 Conference during the 2004 NCAA Division I-A football season.
 In their fifth season under head coach Mike Leach, the Red Raiders compiled an overall record of 8–4 record with a mark of 5–3 in conference play, finished in a tie for third place in Southern Division of the Big 12, defeated California in the 2004 Holiday Bowl, and outscored opponents by a combined total of 434 to 314.
 The team played its home games at Jones SBC Stadium in Lubbock, Texas.

 The team was led by senior quarterback Sonny Cumbie, who finished the season with 4,742 passing yards, 32 touchdowns, and 18 interceptions, leading the NCAA in passing yards.
 Cumbie would later serve as an assistant coach for the program starting in 2009, eventually being promoted to co-offensive coordinator in 2013.
 He would then serve as TCU's offensive coordinator from 2014 to 2020.
 Cumbie would return to Texas Tech following the 2020 season, being hired as offensive coordinator and quarterbacks coach under head coach Matt Wells.
 In 2021, Cumbie would be promoted to interim head coach after Wells was fired on October 25.

-Previous season

-The 2003 team finished the season 8–5, 4–4 in Big 12 play, finishing in 4th place in the Southern Division.
-The team was invited to the Houston Bowl, defeating Navy 38–14.
-Quarterback B. J. Symons won the Sammy Baugh Trophy, while wide receiver Wes Welker won the Mosi Tatupu Award.